DominicTremblay/w4d4-lecture/README.md

 - Mobile accounts for over 50% of web traffic worldwide.
 - [Graphics.
 Ref.: statista](./mobile_stats.png)

 > Mobile accounts for approximately half of web traffic worldwide.
-In the second quarter of 2020, mobile devices (excluding tablets) generated 51.53 percent of global website traffic, consistently hovering around the 50 percent mark since the beginning of 2017.
+In the third quarter of 2020, mobile devices (excluding tablets) generated 50.81 percent of global website traffic, consistently hovering around the 50 percent mark since the beginning of 2017.
 [Ref.: statista](https://www.statista.com/statistics/277125/share-of-website-traffic-coming-from-mobile-devices/)

 - A multitude of different screen sizes exist across phones, "phablets," tablets, desktops, game consoles, TVs, and even wearables.
 - Responsive design means that your Web app can adapt to any screen size and provide a good user-experience
+- With responsive web design the server always sends the same HTML code to all devices, and CSS is used to alter the rendering of the page on the device.

 ### Caracteristics